 Coconut Oil is a saturated fat used for thousands of years in tropical regions for its healing and protective benefits.
-It is also very heat-stable, which means it is well suited for high temperature cooking and the hot temperature of the human organism.
-Coconut oil is unusually rich in short and medium chain fatty acids.
-Shorter chain length allows fatty acids to be metabolized without use of the carnitine transport system.
+It is also very heat-stable, which means it is well suited for high-temperature cooking and the hot temperature of the human organism.
+Coconut oil is unusually rich in short and medium-chain fatty acids.
+Shorter chain length allows fatty acids to be metabolized without the use of the carnitine transport system.
 Coconut oil requires less energy for breakdown and is the only fat that does not require pancreatic enzymes for digestion.
 Unlike unsaturated fats from vegetable and seed oils, coconut oil is slow to oxidize and thus resistant to rancidity.
 When an unsaturated fat enters the human body, it easily creates what is called lipid peroxidation.

 Lipid peroxidation occurs during seizures and is involved in the nerve cell degeneration of Alzheimer’s disease.
 Unsaturated fats weaken the cellular structure, causing the cells to be destroyed prematurely.
 For those who don’t know, keeping blood sugar stable throughout the day is very important if we want our body to function optimally.
 Unsaturated oils lower the blood sugar by damaging mitochondria, causing respiration to be uncoupled from energy production, (meaning that fuel is burned without useful effect), and it suppressed the activity of the respiratory enzyme by decreasing the respiratory production of energy.

 Coconut oils metabolic effects on the thyroid support the conversion of pregnenolone into cholesterol.
 Adequate thyroid hormone and Vitamin A are also essential in the conversion of cholesterol into the necessary anti-aging steroids.
 Coconut-eating cultures in the tropics have consistently lower cholesterol than people in the United States.